 Once the EDI 214 is ready to be sent to the recipient, one of two methods are going to be generally used.
 The first, and still most popular method, is the use of a VAN.
 A VAN acts as an intermediary between the two parties, facilitating the communication of the EDI 214 (and other EDI documents).
-In this manner the VAN is very similar in scope to the US postal service.
+In this manner, the VAN is very similar in scope to the U.S.P.S.
 Beyond simple delivery though, the VAN is also responsible for ensuring that the transmission is secure throughout the entire process.
-This is always of paramount importance, but even more so with documents like the EDI 214 that may include private and confidential information.
-A second option that is growing in popularity is the use of a direct connection through the Internet to exchange the EDI 214 between two parties.
-This second form of communication is also know as AS2 communication.
-When using AS2 to send the EDI 214, the document is encrypted at the source and sent using secure internet-based protocols to the recipient which then must have software capable of decrypting the EDI 214 prior to translation.
+This is always paramount, but even more so with documents like the EDI 214 that may include private and confidential information.
+Another popular option is the use of a direct connection through the internet to exchange the EDI 214 between two parties.
+This alternative is also known as AS2 communication.
+When using AS2 to send the EDI 214, the document is encrypted at the source and sent using secure Internet-based protocols to the recipient which then must have software capable of decrypting the EDI 214 prior to translation.

-Once an EDI 214 is received the first step must be translation of the document.
+Once an EDI 214 is received, the first step must be to translate the document.
 An EDI 214, like any EDI document, in its native format is not meant to be read by a human operator.
-In the translation process the EDI 214 will be converted into one of two forms - a "human readable" format - usually in the form of a report that is printed to a physical printer, or (more likely) into a file format that is easily imported into an accounting or ERP system.
+In the translation process, the EDI 214 will be converted into one of two forms - a "human readable" format - usually in the form of a report that is printed to a physical printer, or (more likely) into a file format that is easily imported into an accounting or ERP system.
 The translation of the EDI 214 into this more easily integrated format is the first key step in the reception of the EDI 214 before it can be used by the intended recipient.